jonahjon/eks-product-matrix/README.md

 TODO
-- Test Graphql Backend with list
+- Features/Categories tabs
-- Test Graphql Frontend in actions/ now that you added features tab
+- Adding Buttons to Searching
-- Google how to fix compare comparing selected list 1 + 2 against composite list
+- Re-Adjust Size to be not to obstrusive